vahidAK/NanoMethPhase/README.md

 [Trio_To_PhaseVCF_4FemaleChild.sh](https://github.com/vahidAK/NanoMethPhase/tree/master/scripts)
 or
 [Trio_To_PhaseVCF_4MaleChild.sh](https://github.com/vahidAK/NanoMethPhase/tree/master/scripts)
 script to make a mock phased vcf file and use it as input for NanoMethPhase.
+Make sure to keep only SNVs in your vcf files before using these scripts.
+We also recommend using high-quality PASS SNVs only.

 **NOTE:** Currently, NanoMethPhase requires a single sample vcf file in which phase information of SNVs in 10th column indicated by "|" (e.g. 0|1 or 1|0).
 For more information about the input vcf file please read issue [#1](https://github.com/vahidAK/NanoMethPhase/issues/1).